 The matter-antimatter asymmetry in our Universe might be understood by investigating the EDM (Electric Dipole Moment) of elementary charged particles.
-A permanent EDM of a subatomic particle violates time reversal and parity symmetry at the same time and would be an indication for further CP violation than established in the SM (Standard Model).
-The JEDI-Collaboration (Jülich Electric Dipole moment Investigations) in Jülich has performed a first direct EDM measurement with deuterons in the so-called precurser experiments at the storage ring COSY (COoler SYnchrotron) at Forschungszentrum Jülich in Germany.
-In order to understand the measured data and to disentangle a potential EDM signal from systematic effects, spin tracking simulations in an accurate computer model of COSY are needed.
-Therefore, a COSY model was implemented using the software library Bmad.
-As a first step, the effect of the EDM on the invariant spin axis was benchmarked in an idealized COSY model.
-The results of the benchmarking procedure and the methods used to determine the invariant spin axis are presented in this paper.
+A permanent EDM of a subatomic particle violates time reversal and parity symmetry at the same time and would be an indication for further CP violation than established in the Standard Model.
+The JEDI-Collaboration (Jülich Electric Dipole moment Investigations) in Jülich has performed a direct EDM measurement for deuterons with the so called precurser experiments at the storage ring COSY (COoler SYnchrotron).
+In order to understand the measured data and to disentangle an EDM signal from systematic effects, spin tracking simulations in an accurate simulation model of COSY are needed.
+Therefore a model of COSY was implemented using the software library Bmad.
+Systematic effects can be considered by including element misalignments, effective dipole shortening and steerer kicks.
+These effects rotate the invariant spin axis in addition to the EDM and have to be analyzed and understood.
+The most recent spin tracking results as well as the methods to find the invariant spin axis will be presented.